wmcadigital/wmn-design-system/src/www/pages/docs/get-started/mobile-application/index.njk.md

 {%- endfilter -%}
 </code></pre>

-When you have added the code to your project, you can start using the West Midlands Network Design System.
+When you have added the code to your project, you can start using the Transport for West Midlands Design System.
 See [using the design system](../using-the-design-system/).

 {% endmarkdown %}